Patient engagement in Canada

 Patient engagement in Canada has been an active part of the Canadian health care system since the new millennium.

-In the context of patient-oriented research, patients are "actively engaged in governance, priority setting, developing the research questions, and even performing certain parts of the research itself".
+In the context of patient-oriented research, patient engagement in Canada is defined as patients being "actively engaged in governance, priority setting, developing the research questions, and even performing certain parts of the research itself".

 Patient engagement is based around person-centered care, the practice of medical patients actively participating in their own treatment - or research related to their treatment or conditions - in close cooperation with professionals and academic and medical institutions, regardless of the form of practice.
 Patient engagement is a form of patient participation, and thus falls under its loose list of possible terms that associate with it.

 Components

 In Canadian medical culture, there are many components to patient engagement, the most notable ones being patient advisory, patient partnership, and patient-oriented research.

 These three components make up a basis of the Canadian approach to patient engagement, and each host institution tends to have their own definition of following terms, generalized below: